dmbarbour/glas/docs/GlasNamespaces.md

 ## Abstract Syntax Tree (AST)

-AST encoded as structured glas data.
+Namespaces encoded as structured glas data.
 This serves as an intermediate representation for namespaces and programs in glas systems.

         type AST =
             | Name                  # substitute definition
             | (AST, AST)            # application
             | f:(Name, AST)         # bind name in body, aka lambda
-            | e:()                  # reifies host environment
+            | e:()                  # reifies current environment
             | b:(Prefix, AST)       # bind argument to prefix in body
             | t:(TL, AST)           # modify body's view of environment
             | a:(AST, AST)          # annotation in lhs, target in rhs